-It was after our daughters brought home our first batch of chicks that we started noticing changes in our rooster Casanova.
+Have you ever wondered why roosters attack?
+Or have you ever been attacked by a rooster?
+Well, it was after our daughters brought home our first batch of chicks that we started noticing changes in our rooster, Casanova.
 He seemed highly interested and invested in the chicks, I suppose, because it would be more variety for him once they matured.

-One day when we let the chicks out in the sunshine, they pulled out some of his tail feathers, flustering him.
-They could have been considered adolescents at the time, but as we were putting them up, he got upset with us and started showing typical rooster behavior.
+Well, one day when we let the chicks out in the sunshine, they pulled out some of his tail feathers, flustering him.
+They could have been considered adolescents at the time.
+But, as we were putting them up, he got upset with us and started showing typical rooster behavior.

 Once the new birds were big enough and used to our property as their home, we opened the coop up so that Casanova and Natalie could get in there with them at night as well.
-We had a plank board that rested from the entrance to the ground so they could walk up and down as they pleased, except at night, when we closed it up.
+We had a plank board, that rested from the entrance to the ground.
+This was so they could walk up and down as they pleased, except at night, when we closed it up.

 Why do roosters attack?
 At the time I didn’t know, I couldn’t fathom why he went from a docile creature to something I wanted to beat in an instant.
-If you’ve every had a rooster or experienced their behavior, you will understand where I’m coming from.
-I went out there to feed and water them, bring them treats, and take care of them, which the girls seemed to appreciate, but he literally bit (or pecked in this case) the hand that fed them.
+If you’ve ever had a rooster or experienced their behavior, you will understand where I’m coming from.
+I went out there to feed and water them, bring them treats, and take care of them, which the girls seemed to appreciate.
+But he literally bit (or pecked, in this case) the hand that fed them.

 Every day, sometimes several times a day, Casanova would attack, not just bow up.
-He would use his spurs.
-He attacked everyone at my house, not equally, no, but none were spared.
-My youngest daughter was scared to go outside because, even though he was small, he still scared her.
+And he would use his spurs.
+Thus he attacked everyone at my house.
+Not equally, no. But none were spared.
+My youngest daughter was scared to go outside.
+Even though he was small, he still scared her.

-I looked up information on this bothersome problem, and there were many different opinions out there, and there still are.
-I read that I needed to dominate my rooster, love my rooster, or act like a rooster, just a tougher one because that’s supposedly how he viewed me.
+I looked up information on this bothersome problem, and there were many different opinions out there.
+And there still are.
+I read that I needed to: dominate my rooster, love my rooster.
+Or my personal favorite: act like a rooster, just a tougher one, because that’s supposedly how he viewed me.

 Let me just tell you that none of that worked on that bird.